| Romans 9:18-21 states: "Therefore hath he mercy

 cheap price of popularity and the vain praises and

+acceptance of sinful men.
 The fact that a doctrine in scripture is opposed by

 popular opinion does not render it false.
 In fact, a true